The Empowered for Peace “Ideas to Impact” Challenge

 To take part in the challenge, see the 6-step submission guidelines below:

-Explain that their class will submit their Top 5 Best Ideas to the Empowered for Peace Challenge and published on the Empowered for Peace website.
+Explain that their class will submit their Top 5 Best Ideas to the Empowered for Peace Challenge to be published on the Empowered for Peace website.

 Ask students to self-select into groups — they can partner with a friend or form small groups of 3–5.

-Remind students that ALL ideas are welcome in this first stage.
+Students have 20-minutes to write down all their ideas onto Post-it notes (or other sticky paper) and place their ideas in the centre of their table.
+Remind the students that ALL ideas are welcome in this first stage.
 No idea should be dismissed.

-This process ensures every voice and suggestion is honoured in the next phase.
+This process ensures every voice and suggestion is honoured.

-Each student gets 10 votes to cast for their favourite ideas.
-They can use all 10 votes on one idea, or spread them around.
+Each student now gets to cast their vote for their favourite ideas.

 The top 5 highest-voted ideas will be your class or school’s official submissions.

-• Once your students have chosen their Top 5 Best Ideas, they must be submitted online via the Empowered for Peace website.
+Once your students have chosen their Top 5 class ideas on how they believe we can make the world a better place, submit them to the Empowered for Peace Challenge.

 Click here to access the submission form.